sunmoonlotus/electron-navigation/README.md

     NOTE:
     * The **IDs** are important.
 Make sure they are spelled correctly.
     * If you don't want your users to control the pages you can get rid of the controls container.
 The ID for that is **nav-body-ctrls** .
-    * The order or location of these divs doesn't matter, and they also don't have to be div elements one could be `<main id="nav-body-views">`.
+    * The order or location of these divs doesn't matter, and they also don't have to be div elements.
+For example: `<main id="nav-body-views"></main>`.

 2. Now we need to apply the module by adding a script tag to the **~.html** file so that it can add the tabs and controls to the containers we just created above.